PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 ## Module states

-When a module is powered up, it is in _power-on mode_.
-Modules in this mode MUST completely ignore all messages except for the Reset (0x00) message, MUST set the MODULE_READY signal low and MUST NOT send any messages.
+When a module is powered up, or when a module in any mode receives a Reset (0x00) message, it enters _reset mode_.
+Modules in this mode MUST completely ignore all messages except for the Reset (0x00) message and MUST NOT send any messages.

-When a module in any mode receives a Reset (0x00) message, it enters _reset mode_.
-Modules in this mode MUST keep the MODULE_READY signal low and MUST NOT send any messages except for a single Announce (0x01) message.

-When a module in _reset mode_ receives an Initialize (0x02) message, it enters _initialization mode_.
-A module in this mode completes its reset sequence and then sends an Init complete (0x03) message; this may happen immediately if the reset sequence is already complete.
+When the MODULE_ENABLE signal goes high, a module in _reset mode_ enters _initialization mode_ and sends an Announce (0x01) message.
+If the module's reset sequence is complete, it may immediately enter _configuration mode_; otherwise it completes its reset sequence and then sends an Init complete (0x02) message to enter _configuration mode_.

-When sending the Init complete (0x03) message, the module enters _configuration mode_.
-This mode is used to send game settings to modules using module-specific messages (message IDs 0x30-0x3f).
+_Configuration mode_ is used to send game settings to modules using module-specific messages (message IDs 0x30-0x3f).

 When a module in _configuration mode_ receives an Launch game (0x10) message, it enters _game mode_.
 In this mode, messages 0x11-0x17 are used to control the in-game state of the module. _Game mode_ is only exited by a Reset (0x00) message.